Courses

 • Expensive

-ExpressVPN is the best VPN overall, and also the best choice for torrenting, owing to its excellent security, fast speeds and airtight no-logs policy.
+ExpressVPN is one of the best VPNs overall, and also a great choice for torrenting, owing to its excellent security, fast speeds and airtight no-logs policy.
 The strong encryption and VPN protocols combined with the no-logs policy means that you can rest easy knowing that there are no logs of your torrenting should someone decide to come after you.

 Furthermore, fast speeds are a necessity if you plan to torrent a lot.
 Torrents containing video files or games can quickly become enormous in size, meaning that a VPN that slows your connection to a crawl is never going to get the job done.
 According to our tests, ExpressVPN offers fast and consistent speeds for torrenting regardless of server.